 - Provides hope for happier, productive lives

 OASAS plans, develops and regulates the state’s system of chemical dependence and gambling treatment agencies.
-This includes the direct operation of 12 Addiction Treatment Centers, which provide inpatient rehabilitation services to 10,000 persons per year.
-In addition, the Office licenses and supervises nearly 1,000 local chemical dependence treatment programs.
-The agency inspects and monitors these programs to guarantee quality of care and to ensure compliance with state and national standards.
+This includes the direct operation of 12 Addiction Treatment Centers, which provide inpatient rehabilitation services to 8,000 persons per year.
+The agency inspects and monitors the nearly 1,000 chemical dependence programs to guarantee quality of care and to ensure compliance with state and national standards.